 |Country||Average Number of Employees||Turnover £000s||Net Assets £000s||Wages & Salaries £000s|

-This strategy applies to Marshalls plc and all UK entities in its group for the year ended 31 December 2019.
-This document complies with paragraph 16 of schedule 19 of the finance Act 2016 which requires large businesses to publish their tax strategies.
+This strategy applies to Marshalls plc and all UK entities in its group for the year ended 31 December 2022.
+This document complies with paragraph 16 of the Finance Act 2016 which requires large businesses to publish their tax strategies.

 Marshalls Tax Policy is reviewed annually by the Board, additionally the Board are notified of tax compliance and issues on a regular basis.
 External advisors are likely to be engaged where there is uncertainty surrounding an area or transaction.